 Raw Wildlife's small-group, Signature Encounter tours are lead by qualified wildlife professionals who will take you along roads less well-travelled and deliver you a truly incredible learning experience centred on the unique wildlife.

-Raw Wildlife Encounters (RAW) founder and CEO, Jessica McKelson developed her leading edge eco-tourism model from spending six months in Sumatra, Indonesia after becoming the youngest Australian to be awarded the International Specialised Skills Institute (ISSI) Fellowship in 2006, awarded by the Pratt Foundation.
-During these six month, Jessica was able to study and evaluate conservation programs, as well as work closely with leading conservationists.
+Raw Wildlife Encounters (RAW) founder and CEO, Jessica McKelson developed her leading edge eco-tourism model from spending six months in Sumatra, Indonesia, after becoming the youngest Australian to be awarded the International Specialised Skills Institute (ISSI) Fellowship in 2006, awarded by the Pratt Foundation.

 Carly has over 15 years experience working with animals.
 From beginning as a vet nurse then working as Lead Senior Keeper of Primates at Auckland Zoo.
 Carly is hugely passionate about the welfare and conservation of all species and has worked the last 8 years with both zoo-born orangutans, rescued orangutans in Sumatra and is now heavily involved with conservation efforts.

 Christie has been in the animal industry for 15 years, starting with small companion animals at the Lost Dogs Home in Victoria and then her own pet care services business.
 Christie opens her heart to help any stray that comes her way.
 A life-changing trip to North Sumatra to see orangutans now fuels her determination to help protect them and their habitat and see them return to the wild.